 There were four coastal Indian groups that occupied the Los Angeles basin and surrounding areas before the Spaniards arrived.
-The Tongva, dubbed Gabrieleño/Gabrielino by their proximity to the San Gabriel Mission, the Tataviam, called Fernandeño by missionaries of the San Fernando Mission, the Chumash along the coast from Malibu to the Santa Inez Valley and the Ajachemem, also known as Juaneño, from Orange County down to the San Juan Capistrano Mission.
+The Tongva, dubbed Gabrieleño/Gabrielino by their proximity to the San Gabriel Mission; the Tataviam, called Fernandeño by missionaries of the Mission San Fernando Rey de España; the Chumash along the coast from Malibu to the Santa Ynez Valley; and the Ajachemem, also known as Juaneño, from Orange County down to the Mission San Juan Capistrano.

 01 of 12